January in Florence, Italy

 Academic Requirements: To qualify for this program, students must be in good academic standing with a GPA of 4.5 (out of 7) or equivalent.
 If your current GPA falls below the requirement, you may still be considered for the program but will need to be prepared to provide supporting documentation.
 Please contact us to discuss your situation and we will work with you to help find another suitable program if required.

-Additional Course Fees: Students should be advised that some courses offered by FUA require additional fees ranging from approximately €70 to €140 for various supplies, texts and lab use.
-These fees will need to be paid directly to FUA upon arrival to the university and applies to some courses in the School of Fine Arts, Squola, School of Sciences and Mathematics and the School of Liberal Arts.
+Additional Course Fees:Students should be advised that some courses offered by FUA require additional fees ranging from approximately €70 to €210 for various supplies, materials, texts and/or lab use.
+These fees are paid directly to FUA upon arrival to the university.
+Generally additional costs apply to courses in the School of Fine Arts, Squola, School of Sciences and Mathematics and the School of Liberal Arts.
+Please speak with your CISaustralia advisor to check any additional costs for courses you may be interested in.

 Course Descriptions: